Mary Noyes Farr: Career

-Noyes moved to South Dakota with her husband and her younger brother Frank in 1882.
-She ran a millinery business in Harrold, South Dakota.
-In Pierre after 1889, she had an art studio and taught art at Pierre University.
+Farr moved to Dakota Territory with her husband and her younger brother Frank in 1882.
+She ran a millinery business in Harrold, Dakota Territory.
+After 1889, Farr had an art studio in Pierre, South Dakota and taught art at Pierre University.
 She worked on South Dakota's contribution to the 1893 World's Columbian Exposition in Chicago.
-In 1895 she was one of South Dakota's delegates to the National Educators Association meeting in Denver.
+In 1895 she was one of South Dakota's delegates to the National Education Association meeting in Denver.

 In 1899, Farr graduated from the Boston Institute of Osteopathy and became an osteopathic doctor.
 She served on the state board of osteopathic medicine, and lobbied for state legislation related to osteopathy.
-She was a clubwoman, active in the Federation of Women's Clubs and the temperance movement.
+Farr was a clubwoman, active in the Federation of Women's Clubs and the temperance movement.
 In 1903, she was elected national senior vice president of the Woman's Relief Corps.
 She was Grand Matron of the South Dakota Order of the Eastern Star in 1905 and 1906.
 In 1915, she went to the South Dakota legislature to petition in favor of women's suffrage.
-After suffrage was achieved, she was involved in the Pierre chapter of the League of Women Voters.
-In 1924, she was a candidate for the position of sergeant-at-arms in the South Dakota state senate.
+After the nineteenth amendment passed extending American women the right to vote, she was involved in the Pierre chapter of the League of Women Voters.
+In 1924, she was a candidate for the position of sergeant-at-arms in the South Dakota State Senate.